apps4research/Scraping-Textcleaning-Blogs/README.md

 ## R-Scripts for cleaning

 A collection of R-Scripts to normalize and clean blog data, and create data subsets per blog account.

+Tina Keil, in collaboration with Melanie Langer and Mark Levine, Lancaster University, UK